Defibrillation: Placement

 Resuscitation electrodes are placed according to one of two schemes.
 The anterior-posterior scheme is the preferred scheme for long-term electrode placement.
 One electrode is placed over the left precordium (the lower part of the chest, in front of the heart).
 The other electrode is placed on the back, behind the heart in the region between the scapula.
 This placement is preferred because it is best for non-invasive pacing.

 The anterior-apex scheme (anterior-lateral position) can be used when the anterior-posterior scheme is inconvenient or unnecessary.
 In this scheme, the anterior electrode is placed on the right, below the clavicle.
 The apex electrode is applied to the left side of the patient, just below and to the left of the pectoral muscle.
 This scheme works well for defibrillation and cardioversion, as well as for monitoring an ECG.

 Researchers have created a software modeling system capable of mapping an individual's chest and determining the best position for an external or internal cardiac defibrillator.

 Mechanism

-The exact mechanism of defibrillation is not well understood.
-One theory is that successful defibrillation affects most of the heart, resulting in insufficient remaining heart muscle to continue the arrhythmia.
-Recent mathematical models of defibrillation are providing new insight into how cardiac tissue responds to a strong electrical shock.
+Defibrillation halts chaotic cardiac activity by forcibly depolarizing heart cells, disrupting re-entrant circuits, and allowing for the heart's natural pacemaker to take over.

+Cardiac cells require a strong electrical stimulus to raise their transmembrane potential to the activation threshold.
+Only a small amount of electrical current enters the cell due to high membrane impedance.
+The intracellular voltage of the cell remains uniform, while the extracellular voltage rapidly increases or decreases depending on proximity to the electrodes.
+This creates a voltage gradient that alters the transmembrane potential of cells, potentially resetting irregular electrical activity to restore normal cardiac rhythm.

+Irregular rhythms often result from re-entrant circuits, where electrical impulses circle within the heart tissue due to areas of slow conduction or unidirectional block.
+The widespread depolarization from the shock interrupts these circuits, stopping the erratic propagation of electrical signals.

+After the cells depolarize, they enter a refractory period, during which they cannot be re-excited.
+This allows the heart's natural pacemaker, the sinoatrial node, to resume control of the rhythm.
+During this period, ion pumps actively restore the normal distribution of ions, re-establishing the resting membrane potential.